 Life Cycle

 In Missouri, mating apparently occurs from late April into early June.
 The female produces one clutch of eggs per season, containing 5–17 eggs, between June and early July.
-She lays them in a rotten log, under a rock, or under some a similar cover.
+She lays them in a rotten log, under a rock, or under some similar cover.
 The mother remains with them until they hatch.
 The young take 3–4 years to reach adulthood.
 In the wild, individuals may live for at least 9 years.

 Human Connections